wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

 = 1.5.5 =
-* InApp Quota Payment: you can now increase the available quota from within the plugin!
+* Quota Management: you can now increase the available quota from within the plugin!

 = 1.5.4 =